 In addition to these events, there are also charitable runs and walks taking place on the Boardwalk throughout the year.

-But the big show everyone talks about is the Atlantic City Airshow:
+However, the big show everyone talks about is the Atlantic City Airshow in August.
+Taking place over both Atlantic City and the Atlantic Ocean, the

-skills.
-And if you can’t get out that day to watch the Airshow, maybe
+skills and thrill the crowds.
+If you can’t get out that day to watch, maybe

 you can catch a few jumps, rolls or other stunts the day before, as the